sentinel-hub/custom-scripts/contribute/index.md

   - then the site can be built with `bundle exec jekyll serve`
   - The site should then be visible on `127.0.0.1:4000`

+#### Windows

+  - First of all, you will have to have Git installed on your system.
+In a command terminal, type `git version`.
+If you get a version number, you have Git installed.
+Otherwise, follow the instructions [here](https://gitforwindows.org/)
+- You will mainly want to follow [this installation guide](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll?platform=windows):
+  - Go to [Ruby](https://www.ruby-lang.org/en/), download windows installer, eg from [here](https://www.ruby-lang.org/en/documentation/installation/#rubyinstaller)
+    - Run the installer file to install ruby
+    - Once the installer is ready, you can check Ruby by opening a terminal and typing `ruby -v` .
+A version number should be displayed.
+  - Install bundler
+    - In the terminal, type `gem install bundler`

+- If you get an error message "Cannot create directory, filename too long", you have to enable long file paths for Git on your system.
+Open a command prompt, running it as an administrator.
+ - Then type `git config --system core.longpaths true`

+- Assuming Git is already installed on your system, now you can clone the https://github.com/sentinel-hub/custom-scripts/ repository to a folder on your computer (if you haven't already):
+   - Navigate to the parent folder, right-click and select "Git GUI Here", and type `git clone https://github.com/sentinel-hub/custom-scripts/`
+ - Now you are ready to set up jekyll.
+Navigate to the main folder of the cloned repository ("custom-scripts")
+ - Type `bundle install` and wait for the process to finish
+ - Now type `bundle exec jekyll serve` and wait for the local server to generate ("generating...").
+You will see the message with the address of the local server, eg.  "Server address : http://127.0.0.1:4000"
+   - Copy this address to a web browser, and you will see the web version of the custom script repository, but with all of your local changes included.
+This will allow you to test layouts and the effects of your changes.
+If you make a change to a file you are displaying in Jekyll, save it and wait for the regenerating process to run.
+You will see the message in the Git GUI window:
+ 'Regenerating: 1 file(s) changed
+ ... done in XX seconds`
+  If everything looks OK, you can commit, push and create a [pull request](https://github.com/sentinel-hub/custom-scripts/pulls).